 “Maturity in humans happens just like growth in plants or other systems.
-It takes time.
-We progress seasonally.

-“Call it survival of the fittest, but with a twist: Our experience brings the fittest—our values—out of ourselves, as the rest—our immaturities and limitations—die off.
+“Call it survival of the fittest, but with a twist: Our shared experience brings the fittest—our values—out of ourselves, as the rest—our immaturities and limitations—die off.

 “I hope the fact that we all have weaknesses, limitations, and immaturities humbles each of us enough to show others the same undeserved kindness we experience as we see values we know we don’t deserve bringing themselves more into being through our lives.